dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ## Dynamic Tables

 [Dynamic Tables](https://docs.snowflake.com/en/user-guide/dynamic-tables-about) are Snowflake's flavor of Materialized Views.

-The `CREATE DYNAMIC TABLE` ([docs](https://docs.snowflake.com/en/sql-reference/sql/create-dynamic-table)) statement requires the following parameters `TARGET_LAG` and `WAREHOUSE`, so a dbt-snowflake user must also provide these.
+### Parameters

+dbt-snowflake requires the following parameters:

+- `TARGET_LAG`
+- `WAREHOUSE`

+To learn more about each parameter and what values it can take, see the Snowflake docs page: [`CREATE DYNAMIC TABLE: Parameters`](https://docs.snowflake.com/en/sql-reference/sql/create-dynamic-table)

+### Usage

 You can create a dynamic table by editing _one_ of these files: